Apathy, fatalism or bravado? Decoding ‘no mask-no distancing’ public recklessness | Health

 The consequent increase in the 'R'-factor (reproduction number) in some states is a matter of concern, Bhalla said.

 The 'R'-factor indicates the speed at which the infection is spreading in the country.
 An 'R'-factor below 1 indicates that each infected individual is on average passing on the disease to less than one person.
-With 38,792 new coronavirus cases, India's Covid tally is now 3,09,46,074 (3.09 crore/30.9 million), the Union Health Ministry said on Wednesday.
-Active cases have declined to 4,29,946 and the daily positivity rate recorded at 2.10 per cent -- less than three per cent for 23 consecutive days.
+With 41,806 new coronavirus cases, India’s Covid tally is now 3,09,87,880 (3.09 crore/30.9 million), according to Union Health Ministry's data on Thursday.

+The daily positivity rate was recorded at 2.15 per cent.
+It has been less than three per cent for 24 consecutive days, the ministry said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)